Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 - A Branch Cache Content Server (BCS) breaks content into blocks with unique hashes for each block.

-- A Branch Cache client requests content from the BCS.
-The BCS responds with a list of blocks and hashes.
+- A Branch Cache client requests content from the BCS, which responds with a list of blocks and hashes.

 - The client queries local peers for any of the blocks.